Categories of quantum liquids II: Center functors

 Let $\MFus^\ind_n$ denote the symmetric monoidal 1-category where an object is an indecomposable multi-fusion $n$-category and a morphism is an equivalence class of nonzero separable bimodules.
-By \cite[Theorem 3.22]{KZ22}, we have a symmetric monoidal equivalence:
+The tensor product is given by $\boxtimes$.
+The composition law is given by relative tensor product of bimodules.